-In addition to the long-term performance-based equity awards, we established a service-based retention equity award program for 2020.
-A significant amount of each NEO's compensation is tied to performance and we recognize that there is also a need for an additional retention component of our compensation structure.
-Therefore, we believe that service-based awards serve as a critical retention tool, recognizing that while the vesting of such awards is unrelated to performance, the value is directly correlated with the Company's share price.
+In addition to the long-term performance-based equity awards, we also grant service-based awards with long-term vesting that serve as a critical retention tool and are directly correlated with the Company's share price performance.
 Awards vest at a rate of 33.33% per year and are generally subject to continued employment.